pockerman/cuberl/examples/rl/rl_example_2/rl_example_2.md

-# Example 2: Multi-armed bandits
+\page cuberl_example_8 CubeRL Example 8: Multi-armed bandits

 In this example we will look at how to solve the <a href="https://en.wikipedia.org/wiki/Multi-armed_bandit">multi-armed bandits problem</a>.
 In particular, we will look at how to use two specific algorithms namely
-$\epsilon$-greedy and <a href="https://en.wikipedia.org/wiki/Thompson_sampling">Thompson sampling</a>.
+\f$\epsilon\f$-greedy and <a href="https://en.wikipedia.org/wiki/Thompson_sampling">Thompson sampling</a>.

-The multi-armed bandits framework has a lot of applications to online decision making such as advertisement placement, and recommendation engines.
+The multi-armed bandits framework has a lot of applications to online decision-making such as advertisement placement, and recommendation engines.
-An algorithm that solves the problem essentially provides a policy that optimizes for a given criteria e.g. reward accummulated over how to choose amonst the available options.
+An algorithm that solves the problem essentially provides a policy that optimizes for a given criteria e.g. reward accumulated over how to choose amongst the available options.

 ----